A state-of-the-art studio for working with hot glass

 Personalized instruction suited to your schedule!
 Call or email for pricing and availability.
 Instructors follow our Path to Independence curriculum.Private Instruction Info

 Want to just try your hand at glassblowing?
 You can make an item in the Hotshop!
 Our Experiences are great for making something you can show off to your friends and family!
-Drop in for Open Studios, schedule a group Private Experience, or try it out at our Third Friday open house!More About Third Friday
+Come in Monday-Friday, 10:00a-5:00p for a group Experience or try it out at our Third Friday open house!Experience Info

 Immediately he was hooked.
 He found the fluid nature of the material, intense heat, and concentration required to make glass to be extremely alluring.
 After that Introduction to Glassmaking course Dan knew this was a craft he wanted to master.